howsoai/platform-installation-examples/linkerd/README.md

 helm upgrade platform-nats oci://registry.how.so/howso-platform/stable/nats --namespace howso --values linkerd/manifests/nats.yaml --wait
 ```

-> Note - Jobs can be complicated with side-car based service mesh as the (long lived) proxy side-car can interfere with the job completion.
-All jobs in the Howso Platform provide extra shutdown commands that explicitly terminate any proxy sidecar as the job completes.
-Nothing extra is required to enable this functionality.
+> Note - Kubernetes Jobs are complicated by side-car based service meshes, as the (long lived) proxy side-car, can interfere with the job completion being registered if it doesn't also terminate.
+All jobs in the Howso Platform include extra shutdown commands that explicitly terminate any proxy sidecar as the job completes.
+Nothing extra is required to enable this functionality, and you should not exclude Jobs from the service mesh.

+> Note - NATS traffic will not appear
+linkerd viz edges -n howso po

 ## Network Policies

 With Linkerd installed, and the Howso Platform annotated - proxied pod traffic that is not explicitly allowed will be denied.
-Every pod has a sidecar proxy - but we can use network polcies to explicily only allow the Linkerd meshed traffic.
+Every pod has a sidecar proxy - we can use network polcies to explicily only allow the Linkerd meshed traffic at the CNI level.

-Check out the [network policy ingress manifests](./manifests/network-policy.yaml) for an example of how to do this.
-Note a deny-all policy is added, then all linkerd control plane traffic (label linkerd.io/control-plane-ns: linkerd).
-This label is on both the linkerd components, and the components with sidecar proxies.
-In addition, the services that accept ingress traffic are whitelisted.
+Check out the [network policy ingress manifests](./manifests/network-policy.yaml) before applying.
+The approach is as follows:
+- A default deny ingress policy is added
+- All linkerd control plane traffic (label linkerd.io/control-plane-ns: linkerd) is allowed.
+This label is on both the linkerd's own components as well as the components with sidecar proxies.
+This network policy allows all linkerd sidecar traffic to take place.
+- Services that accept ingress traffic into the cluster are whitelisted.

 ```sh
 kubectl apply -f linkerd/manifests/network-policy.yaml -n howso
 ```

-### Egress

-## Authorization Policies